-- Increase your success rate in harvesting deer or elk. - You may also apply for any weapon type within special permits. - Elk multi-season permit holders may hunt eastern and western Washington.
+- · Increase your success rate in harvesting deer or elk. - · You may also apply for any weapon type within special permits once the multi-season tag you were selected for - · Elk multi-season tag holders may hunt eastern and western Washington.